xinxin001/ImageRepository/README.md

 # README

-A simple image repository focused on pet images, created with Ruby on Rails.
+A simple image repository focused on pet images, created with Ruby on Rails and Bootstrap.
 Create your account, and share your favorite pet pictures with the world!

 * How to run the test suite:
 - npm i